kwabenasapong/openpldoc/manual/source/songs.rst

 Importing from OpenLyrics or OpenLP 2 Exported Song
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OpenLyrics is an open format for song lyrics defined at `openlyrics.info
+OpenLyrics is an open format for song lyrics defined at `openlyrics.org
-<openlyrics.info>`_, and is the format the OpenLP can export songs to, see
+<http://openlyrics.org>`_, and is the format the OpenLP can export songs to, see
 :ref:`export_songs`.

 .. image:: pics/selectsongs.png